 HZDR Research Sites

-In addition to its headquarters in Dresden, the Helmholtz-Zentrum Dresden-Rossendorf has three other research sites.
-Researchers of the Institute of Radiooncology at HZDR also work at the OncoRay Center, a site at the University Hospital Dresden.
+In addition to its headquarters in Dresden, the Helmholtz-Zentrum Dresden-Rossendorf has four other research sites.
+Researchers of the HZDR Institute of Radiooncology also work at the OncoRay Center, a site at the University Hospital Dresden.

 The Helmholtz Institute Freiberg for Resource Technology was founded in 2011, belongs to Helmholtz-Zentrum Dresden-Rossendorf and is cooperating closely with TU Bergakademie Freiberg.

-Scientists carry out research on new technologies for exploration, extraction and exploitation of mineral and metal-containing raw materials.
+Scientists in Freiberg and Dresden carry out research on new technologies for exploration, extraction and exploitation of mineral and metal-containing raw materials.

 The Research Site Leipzig is operated by scientists working at the Institutes of Resource Ecology and Radiopharmaceutical Cancer Research.